Copyright © Washington County Weed Control. All rights reserved.

 The intent of this educational activity is to encourage students to learn about noxious weeds and the damage that they cause to the ecosystem.
 Special poster board, contest guidelines and noxious weed literature is distributed annually to all 4th through 6th grade educators in Weiser, Midvale and Cambridge, Idaho school districts.
 Students must follow the guidelines set forth by the Weed Advisory Board regarding the specific theme of the year for their entry to be eligible for the judging phase of the contest.

-Students submit their artwork by the annual deadline, generally in May, to the Washington County Weed Department at 1118 E. Court Street in Weiser, and the posters are sorted for eligibility requirements.
+Students submit their artwork by the annual deadline, April 22, 2022, to the Washington County Weed Department at 1118 E. Court Street in Weiser, and the posters are sorted for eligibility requirements.
 Several members of the Weed Advisory Board volunteer their time to judge the submissions and a determination is made regarding the top 12 posters.
 There is a cash prize of $75 for 1st place, $50 for second place and $25 for 3rd place.
 However, all 12 of the winning posters are used to comprise the Lower Weiser River Cooperative Weed Management Area's annual calendar.
 The top 12 finishers also receive a Washington County Weed Warrior T-Shirt.

 2015 Poster Winners